 (b) Partner's pension

 Your Partner will be entitled to a pension if you die after your pension starts.
 The Partner's pension is calculated as follows:

-- 37.5% of your enhanced pension where you have retired on grounds of Full Incapacity; or - In all other cases, 37.5% of your pension at the rate in force at the date of your death.
+• 50% of your pension at the rate in force at the date of your death.